skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

 1. Observe the results of the API request.

-    > **Note**: Observe how there is a large amount of Azure Search metadata in the response.
+    > **Note**: Observe how there is a large amount of Azure Cognitive Search metadata in the response.
 You might not want API users to know the implementation details that occur behind the scenes.
 In the next task, you will obfuscate much of this data.

 1. Select the **Design** tab to return to the list of operations.